LPS France

 Therefore, the standard defines 4 levels of protection according to the assessed risk:

-• Level II Enhanced protection for high-risk sites
+• Level II : Enhanced protection, for sites with significant risk

 Lightning Protection Solutions